Siyuexi/Siyuexi.github.io/_pages/about.md

 Junjielong Xu ("徐俊杰龙" in Chinese) is a Ph.D. candidate of Computer Science in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHKSZ).
 His supervisor is [Prof. Pinjia He](https://pinjiahe.github.io).
 Before joining CUHKSZ, he received his BEng degree from the [School of Electronic Information and Communication](https://eic.hust.edu.cn/) at [Huazhong University of Science and Technology](https://hust.edu.cn/) (HUST) in 2022.

-His research interest is Large Language Model driven Software Engineering.
-He currently focus on Log Analysis, Program Repair, and other AI4DevOps topics.
-His work is published in the top-tier venues.
+He currently focus on LLM Agent System for Software Reliability.

 # News

+- [2024/01/17] I served as a reviewer on TOSEM.
 - [2023/12/16] Our LLM-based AIOps system earned [3rd Prize](https://mp.weixin.qq.com/s/KctBL78OgxSOzPXoeGfe5w) in the **CCF AIOps Challenge Competition**.
 - [2023/10/10] Our paper "*[DivLog: Log Parsing with Prompt Enhanced In-Context Learning](https://dl.acm.org/doi/abs/10.1145/3597503.3639155)*" was accepted by **ICSE'24 Research Track**.
 - [2023/08/24] Our paper "*[UniLog: Automatic Logging via LLM and In-Context Learning](https://dl.acm.org/doi/abs/10.1145/3597503.3623326)*" was accepted by **ICSE'24 Research Track**.